RichardDooling/Entertainment_Law/Representation/Representation.md

 > for contract law, copyright law, intellectual property law,
 > licensing law, litigation,
 > and working really hard
-> just like every other lawyer out there.&hellip;
+> just like every other lawyer out there. &hellip;
 > Entertainment lawyers are merely copyright, contract,
 > or IP lawyers who have clients in the entertainment business,
 > just like sports lawyers have clients in the sports business.